 - Lower expectations for a while.
 Those who have experienced a traumatic event often have a hard time concentrating and making decisions.
 They may struggle to stay on task and complete their work.

-- Offer support with simple things, such as picking up some of their workload (with your manager’s permission), cooking them a meal or taking them out to dinner, or running errands for them.
+- At work, offer support with simple things such as picking up some of their workload (with your manager’s permission) or running errands for them.